pds-data-dictionaries/ldd-img/docs/source/user/user-guide.md

 ## Data_Processing_File

 The Data_Processing_File class contains attributes which identify a file containing calibration data that was applied to the science data.
-It is not  intended to be used on its own; rather it is intended to be extended by classes specific to a particular type of file, such as Flat_Field_File, and we generally want to create these “subclasses” to capture what kind of file it is.
+It is not intended to be used on its own; rather it is intended to be extended by classes specific to a particular type of file, such as Flat_Field_File, and we generally want to create these "subclasses" to capture what kind of file it is.

 The file should be identified using an Internal_Reference if at all possible (meaning it’s part of a PDS delivery and this can be pointed at by a PDS LID).
 If it is not part of PDS4, the External_Reference can be used.
 Note that there is a "name" attribute; this identifies just the filename and should only be used